its-sorakun/kawaii-tracker/README.md

-# Tinkerer's Calorie Tracker
+# Calorie Tracker with AI

-A highly experimental, local-first Calorie Tracker and Meal Planner built to be completely transparent, hackable, and fundamentally yours.
+A fully featured, local-first Calorie Tracker and Meal Planner powered by AI.

-Instead of hiding your health data inside an opaque SQLite database or a locked-down cloud service, this application uses the **File System Access API** to directly read and write a raw, human-readable `.json` file on your hard drive.
-You maintain absolute control over your data.
-If you want to manually edit your past logs in a text editor, run Python scripts against your dietary history, or back it up via Git, you can.
+This application was built as an alternative to mainstream health apps that lock essential features behind premium subscriptions.
+It uses the **File System Access API** to read and write your data directly to a `.json` file on your local machine.
+This keeps your data entirely within your control and provides full access to all features without any artificial paywalls.

 ## Features

-- **Local-First Architecture**: The app strictly operates on a local JSON file of your choosing.
-No backends, no telemetry, no tracking.
+- **Local-First Architecture**: Operates directly on a local JSON file.
+No backend servers required.
-- **Daily Logging**: Track meals (calories, protein, carbs, fats), body weight, and water intake.
+- **Comprehensive Logging**: Track meals (calories, protein, carbs, fats), body weight, and water intake completely for free.
-- **Block-Based Meal Planner**: A custom-built, Notion-style block editor for drafting upcoming meals.
-Supports interactive checkboxes, markdown styling, and seamless multiline paragraphs.
+- **Block-Based Meal Planner**: A custom-built block editor for drafting upcoming meals with interactive checkboxes, markdown styling, and seamless multiline text.
 - **AI-Powered Insights**: Integrates directly with Google's Gemini AI.
-The AI runs completely client-side (via API key) and is fed your raw JSON context (including future meal plans) to provide highly personalized, data-driven analysis of your dietary patterns.
+Feed your raw JSON data to the AI (via your own API key) for highly personalized analysis of your dietary patterns.
-- **Data Visualization**: Granular charts breaking down your macro-nutrient splits and caloric distribution over the course of the day using Recharts.
+- **Data Visualization**: Granular Recharts breaking down your macro-nutrient splits and caloric distribution over the course of the day.
-- **Dark Mode**: Essential for late-night tinkering.
+- **Dark Mode**: Built-in native dark mode interface.

 ## How it Works Under the Hood